Mont Blanc Tunnel fire: Aftermath

 The tunnel underwent major changes in the three years it remained closed after the fire.
 Renovations include computerized detection equipment, extra security bays, a parallel escape shaft and a fire station in the middle of the tunnel complete with double-cabbed fire trucks.
 The safety shafts also have clean air flowing through them via vents.
 Any people in the security bays now have video contact with the control centre, so they can communicate with the people trapped inside and inform them about what is happening in the tunnel more clearly.

 A remote site for cargo safety inspection was created on each side: Aosta in Italy and Passy-Le Fayet in France.
-Here all trucks are inspected well before the tunnel entrance.
+Here, all trucks are inspected well before the tunnel entrance.
 These remote sites are also used as staging areas, to smooth the peaks of commercial traffic.

 The experience gained from the investigation into the fire was one of the principal factors that led to the creation of the French Land Transport Accident Investigation Bureau.

 TV documentaries were also made concerning the disaster, all distributed worldwide and focusing on either safety aspects or the circumstances that turned what should have been a serious, but controllable incident into a disaster.
-The first, Seconds from Disaster – Tunnel Inferno (aired 2004), was a reconstruction of the events leading up to and during the disaster and the conclusions of the investigation that followed.
-The second, Into the Flames – Fire Underground (aired 2006), revisited the circumstances and showed how new technology in the form of a new type of fire extinguisher could have reduced the scale of the disaster and enabled the fire service to reach and remain in the vicinity to fight the fire.
+The first, Seconds from Disaster – Tunnel Inferno, airing in 2004, was a reconstruction of the events leading up to and during the disaster and the conclusions of the investigation that followed.
+The second, Into the Flames – Fire Underground, airing in 2006, revisited the circumstances and showed how new technology in the form of a new type of fire extinguisher could have reduced the scale of the disaster and enabled the fire service to reach and remain in the vicinity to fight the fire.

 Pierlucio Tinazzi, an Italian security guard who died attempting to rescue a truck driver, was posthumously awarded Italy's Medaglia d'Oro al Valore Civile (Gold Medal for Civil Valor).

+The accident prompted the re-evaluation of tunnel safety across Europe.
+In the Queensway and Kingsway Tunnels in Merseyside, Liverpool, emergency refuge points were established along the length of the tunnel, including the main section below the road deck.